dmozzy/TimeClock/README.md

 Overview
 --------
-TimeClock is a prototype/proof of concept smart contract and javascript interface that enables one to setup a Contractor and Contractee relationship for the delivery of services.
+TimeClock is a prototype/proof of concept smart contract and javascript/html interface that enables one to setup a Contractor and Contractee relationship for the delivery of services.

 TimeClock is written in Solidity and makes heavy use of Truffle.
 It can be deployed on any Ethereum block chain.